TheHikingCoder/thehikingcoder.github.io/_pages/about.md

   - /about.html
 ---

 I am a student in the University of Houston's class of 2023 pursuing a double major in Computer Science and Mathematics with a minor in Chemistry.
 I have been studying computer science since my sophomore year in high school, and am extremely comfortable coding in C++, Python, and Java.
-When I'm not in class, I work on developing machine learning algorithms for facial detection and StarCraft II.
+When I'm not in class, I work on developing machine learning algorithms for facial recognition and StarCraft II.
 I am also currently working on developing a remote grading server for a MATLAB course that will be capable of grading 300+ concurrent submissions, generating detailed reports, and be user-friendly for freshman students who are not familiar with programming.

 I also work as a teaching assistant for Computing for Engineers and as a tutor for Calculus I-III.